aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 You may be familiar with a fancy IDE that draws red-underlines under parts of your code that don't compile.
 You may have run a linter on your code to check for formatting or style problems.
 You might run your compiler in super-picky mode with all the warnings turned on.
 All of these tools are applications of static analysis.

 Static Analysis is a way to check for problems in your code without running it.
 "Static" means at compile-time, rather than at run-time, and "analysis" because we're analyzing the code.
 When you've used the tools I mentioned above, it may have felt like magic.
 But those tools are just programs -- they are made of source code that was written by a person, a programmer like you.
 In this chapter, we're going to talk about how to implement a couple static analysis checks.
-In order to do this, we need to now what we want the check to do and how we want to do it.
+In order to do this, we need to know what we want the check to do and how we want to do it.

 We can get more specific about what you need to know by describing the process as having three stages: